The Women Authors Who Influenced Dreamwielder

-The question I’m sure people are left asking is how could an author who seemingly doesn’t read female authors manage to write Dreamwielder, a book with a female protagonist and more female characters than male characters?
-The obvious answer would be that I have strong female influences in my life, and that’s definitely part of the story.
-In addition to my mother, Shirley, who literally dreamt up Makarria, I have a strong female role model in my step-mom, Corine, as well as my four grandmothers and a slew of aunts, and then there’s my sister, half-sister, and my partner, Mandy.
+The question I’m sure people are left asking is how could an author who seemingly doesn’t read women authors manage to write Dreamwielder, a book with a young woman as a protagonist and more female characters than male characters?
+The obvious answer would be that I have strong women who have influenced my life, and that’s definitely part of the story.
+In addition to my mother, Shirley, who literally dreamt up Makarria, I have a strong woman role model in my step-mom, Corine, as well as my four grandmothers and a slew of aunts, and then there’s my sister, half-sister, and my partner, Mandy.
 This is the first and most obvious answer, but not the only one.

-The fact of the matter is I do read a lot of female authors, and they’ve played a big part in influencing the writer I am.
+The fact of the matter is I do read a lot of women authors, and they’ve played a big part in influencing the writer I am.
 For whatever reason I simply haven’t mentioned them often.
-It’s an all too common occurrence for female authors to go under noticed and under appreciated, so I’ve decided it’s high time I remedy my negligence.
+It’s an all too common occurrence for women authors to go under noticed and under appreciated, so I’ve decided it’s high time I remedy my negligence.

 Lois Lowry – I’m not necessarily a big fan of kids books, or even YA for that matter.
 The so called YA novels that work for me aren’t the ones written down to a younger audience, but rather the novels written for everyone, from pre-teens to adults, and that’s what Lois Lowry does.
 The Giver is one of my all time favorite books.
 I rank it higher than Brave New World, and along with 1984 and Fahrenheit 451, it’s played a huge role in influencing the types of themes I like to explore in my fiction.